OceanDataTools/openrvdas/INSTALL.md

 Download CentOS 7 for your hardware.
 At the time of this writing we are using CentOS-7-x86_64-DVD-1611.iso

+NOTE: an experimental script in ```utils/build_openrvdas_centos7.sh``` is designed to perform a full installation of OpenRVDAS when run on a clean CentOS 7 system.
+You can download the script from GitHub and run it as root, and it will install and set up the core logging, database and GUI services (NGINX web server and uWSGI), requiring only that the user run ```gui/run_servers.py``` to have full system functionality.
+But the script *is* still experimental and may break in inexplicable ways.

+As an alternative you can manually install OpenRVDAS as follows:

 Perform the default CentOS install.
 Once the installation has completed, open a terminal window and update the installed packages via
 ```
 sudo yum -y install deltarpm